Isakots/martos-gym/README.md

 3. Provide valid configuration properties in **configuration/public** folder
     - SMTP configuration
+    (if you configure your Gmail account as I did, turn ON this switch: https://myaccount.google.com/lesssecureapps)
     - Setting upload directories

 4. Download and install Tomcat Server 8